Bridging the Great Divide: the Jewish-Muslim Encounter

 – Tutors: Esther-Miriam Wagner, Lea Taragin-Zeller, Akbar Ahmed, Julian Hargreaves and Sami Everett

 - Application details

-Download the course flyer here.
+Download the 2018 course flier here.

 Before submitting your application, please read the Booking Terms and Conditions and Refund Policy.

 The fee is £465 which includes online access to the course and the course materials, tutor feedback, and a Woolf Institute Certificate of Completion.

 A limited number of bursaries are available.